A Day to Remember: What Separates Me from You and lawsuit with Victory (2010–2012)

 On January 11, the band made their national TV debut, performing the songs "All I Want" and "Better Off This Way" on Jimmy Kimmel Live!.

-Prior to Vans Warped Tour 2011, A Day to Remember headlined "The Game Changers Tour" (March – April) with support from Bring Me the Horizon, Pierce the Veil, and We Came as Romans.
+Prior to Vans Warped Tour 2011, A Day to Remember headlined "The Game Changers Tour" (March and April) with support from Bring Me the Horizon, Pierce the Veil, and We Came as Romans.

 On June 7, the band released the music video for the second single from the album, "All Signs Point to Lauderdale".

 On December 15, it was announced that A Day to Remember planned to file suit against their label, Victory, due to breach of contract.
 Legal action had reportedly been initiated on May 31 of that year, with the band claiming Victory owed them over $75,000 in royalties.
-Victory has said that the lawsuit is actually about the band's refusal to fulfill their five- album contractual commitment, and their desire to move to a major label.
+Victory has said that the lawsuit is actually about the band's refusal to fulfill their five-album contractual commitment, and their desire to move to a major label.
 A Day to Remember gave Altpress.com this statement: "A Day to Remember would like to make it clear that they did not announce nor seek any attention regarding their ongoing suit with Victory Records.
 This information has been public record since May of 2011 and they have no intention of speaking publicly or disparagingly regarding their disagreement with Victory.
 A Day to Remember will continue to release music for their fans and are looking forward to touring in 2012."

 Beginning in January 2012, the band went on tour supporting Rise Against throughout the U.S., with the tour spreading over two legs and the band performing in Australia and New Zealand between two tour parts.

 On February 27, the band released "2nd Sucks" as the fourth single from What Separates Me from You.